Running A Successful Interior Design Business

 1. Do your research.

-Before you do anything else, ask someone where to start.
-That is probably the quickest way to know if this is NOT for you.
+Before you do anything else, if you have to ask someone else where to start, that is probably the quickest way to know if this is NOT for you.
 I read many books about being a successful entrepreneur and the business of interior design.
 You have to decide how you want to pursue your idea and what is going to work best for you.
-If you want to ask for a mentor, remember people's time is important!
-I have had consistently 2-3 students or designers reach out to me monthly about being mentored or picking my brain.
-If you are going to ask for advice, offer to pay them for their time or at the very least take them to lunch.

 2. Are you self-motivated?